 Professor Elizabeth Edwards

-IAS Fellow at University College (Pemberton Fellow - January-March 2012)
+IAS Fellow at University College, Durham University (Pemberton Fellow - January-March 2012)

 Professor Elizabeth Edwards is an historical and visual anthropologist who has worked extensively in the field of cross-cultural photography, and on the relationship between photography, history and anthropology.
 She trained initially as an historian at the Universities of Reading and Leicester before moving sideways into anthropology and to photography through her interest in alternative historical forms.

 For many years Edwards was Curator of Photographs at Pitt Rivers Museum, University of Oxford and also Lecturer in Visual Anthropology at the Institute of Social and Cultural Anthropology, where from 2002 she was co-founder and convener of the M.Sc in Visual Anthropology.
 During this period she published some of the foundational work on the history of anthropological photography, notably the edited volume Anthropology and Photography 1860-1920 which is still a standard text across many disciplines.
 In 2010 she co-edited Photographs, Anthropology and History: Expanding the Frame which explored the methodological and theoretical development of studies of anthropological photography in the intervening years.
 In the interim she published key works which have also become standard, notably Raw Histories: Photographs Anthropology and Museums which offered a rethinking of relations in colonial and anthropological photography and its institutional practices.